gpazevedo/JS-Codility/README.md

 [MinAvgTwoSlice](./MinAvgTwoSlice): Find the minimal average of any slice containing at least two elements.

+## Lesson 6: Sorting

+[NumberOfDiscIntersections](./NumberOfDiscIntersections): Compute the number of intersections in a sequence of discs.

 ## Lesson 7: Stacks and Queues

 [Brackets](./Brackets/README.md): Checks if a string is properly nested.